 We hope you enjoy your visit to Magness.
 Please help us to maintain a safe environment by following our simple rules.
 Violators of our rules may be asked to leave.
 We are a private facility open to the public and reserve the right to refuse anyone at our discretion.
 Our rules are subject to change.

-- No smoking and please don’t litter.
+- No smoking or vaping.

 - No camping.